Paddy Madden

-Patrick Stephen Madden (born 4 March 1990) is an Irish professional footballer who plays as a striker or second striker for club Accrington Stanley on loan from club Chesterfield.
+Patrick Stephen Madden (born 4 March 1990) is an Irish professional footballer who plays as a striker for League of Ireland club Bohemians.
 He represented the Republic of Ireland national team at various levels, playing once for the senior team in 2013.

 Club career

 Bohemians

 Madden signed league forms with Bohemians on 8 July 2008, and scored several times for the Bohemians "A" Team on their path to the Grand Final of the A League in that year.
 He made his Bohemians first team debut as a substitute in their 2–0 win over Cobh Ramblers on 8 November 2008.

 Prior to the start of the 2009 season, Madden joined Shelbourne on loan on 10 February 2009.
 Bohemians manager Pat Fenlon sent the young striker out on loan hoping for Madden to gain first team experience.
 Madden made an immediate impression for Shelbourne by scoring in his first competitive appearance for Shels in their opening First Division match against Wexford Youths at Tolka Park on 6 March 2009.
 He also scored against his own employers for Shelbourne during an EA Sports Cup 2nd round tie at Dalymount Park on 4 May 2009.
 Madden's loan spell at Shelbourne concluded on 29 June 2009 and he returned to Bohemians.
 During his loan spell at Shelbourne, Madden made 16 league and cup appearances and scored 8 goals.

 On 29 September 2009, Madden scored his first goal for Bohs in a 1–0 victory over Derry City in the Brandywell which led to Bohs returning to the top of the league.

 In the 2010 season, Madden scored 9 goals in 5 matches, and he was voted the Soccer Writers Association of Ireland Player of the Month for June.